 A Welcoming Spirit

-While Iowa’s St. Gregory Recovery Center is a Christian rehabilitation haven, that should never deter non-Christians from receiving the benefits of our recovery programs.
+While Iowa’s St. Gregory Recovery Center is a faith-based rehabilitation haven, that should never deter non-Christians from receiving the benefits of our recovery programs.
 Christ’s welcoming spirit toward believers and non-believers alike is what drives our desire to help all who come through these doors to find a sober future.

 You do not have to be a religious person, nor a spiritual one, to benefit from incorporating aspects of spirituality in your journey toward recovery.
 The idea of religion is never forced upon our clients.
 If you come to believe in a higher power during your recovery, however, it is shown to have a positive effect in fighting against relapse.